Visit Amazing Observatories

 Astronomy in Chile Educator Ambassadors Program

-The Astronomy in Chile Educator Ambassadors Program (ACEAP) is a collaboration between AUI, the National Radio Astronomy Observatory, AURA, National Optical Astronomy Observatory, and Gemini Observatory, and is supported by the National Science Foundation (NSF 1439408 and 1723697).
+The Astronomy in Chile Educator Ambassadors Program (ACEAP) is a collaboration between Associated Universities Inc. (AUI) and Association of Universities for Research in Astronomy (AURA), and the observatories they manage in Chile, including CTIO and Gemini which are now part of the new NSF’s National Optical-Infrared Astronomy Research Laboratory (NSF’s NOIRLab), and the National Radio Astronomy Observatory and ALMA, and is supported by the National Science Foundation (NSF 1439408, NSF 1723697, and NSF 2034209).
 The Program brings amateur astronomers, planetarium personnel, and K-16 formal and informal astronomy educators to US astronomy facilities in Chile.
 While at these facilities, ACEAP Ambassadors will receive extensive training about the instruments, the science, data products, and communicating science, technology, engineering, and mathematics (STEM) concepts.
-When they return home, the Ambassadors will share their experiences and observatory resources with schools and community groups across the US.
+When they return home, the Ambassadors share their experiences and observatory resources with schools and community groups across the US.

-Create a core group of individuals (Ambassadors) who will broadly disseminate NRAO, NOAO, and Gemini information and resources to the general public and K–college learners.
+Create a core group of individuals (Ambassadors) who will broadly disseminate AUI, AURA, ALMA, NOIRLab and NRAO, information and resources to the general public and K–college learners.

 The U.S. has invested hundreds of millions of dollars in astronomy infrastructure in Chile, and tens of millions of dollars more each year for operations, and new projects are already under way.
 In addition to the Cerro Tololo Inter-American Observatory (CTIO), Gemini-South Observatory, and the Atacama Large Millimeter-submillimeter Array (ALMA), the National Science Foundation (NSF), in collaboration with the U.S. Department of Energy, has begun construction of the Large Synoptic Survey Telescope (LSST).
 U.S. institutions are also leading an international collaboration to build the Giant Magellan Telescope (GMT) in Chile.
 Between LSST and GMT alone, nearly $1.5 billion will be invested over the next eight years.
 By the year 2022, 70% of the world’s astronomy infrastructure will be located in Chile.
 Why is this the case?